"False"

 Examination modes

-The main mode of examination is an individual written essay.
+The main mode of examination is an individual written essay with a subsequent oral examination.
 The essay requires convincing discussion of the importance and urgency of solving a specific problem related to any of the current trends from the disciplinary perspective of the student's major.
 Further, the examination consists of individual and group reflection papers related to the various course activities.

 Attendance at all work in progress and final presentation seminars, group work and guest lectures related presentation events are mandatory and thus a requirement to pass the course.
 A passing grade for each graded part of the course is required to pass.
 The course is given and examined in English.
 Note as well examination modes for the course below.